-No Characteristics Descriptions 1 Providing Source of Material The website should provide a source of available information (Gilster, 1997, cited in Purnamasari et.al, 2021).
+No Characteristics Descriptions 1 Providing Source of Material The website should provide a source of available information (Purnamasari et.al, 2021).
 Therefore, the website should provide sources of information they get, such as including links or reference books.
 So that website visitors can find out the source of the information and who wrote it, because the information available on the internet is unlimited, knowing the author's background is one way to ensure that the information obtained is factual.
 2 Communicative The website should provide an opportunity to express ideas and thoughts.
 This is necessary to make learning on a website more interactive and to establish communication between visitors who can share information with one another.
 3 Providing Healthy Environment The website should create a healthy environment, meaning that the website must be a pleasant place for visitors to gather information and converse.
 The digital world, like the real world, has rules that must be followed in order to create a healthy digital environment.
-Every internet user, according to

-4 Using Multimedia Kusumastuti (2021), must use polite language and refrain from using obscene or vulgar language.
+Every internet user, according to Kusumastuti et al. (2021), must use polite language and refrain from using obscene or vulgar language.
 Then, when discussing, visitors must be able to respect others' privacy and not offend them personally, as this includes cyberbullying.

-The website should provide information in multiple forms (text, video, audio, animation).
+No Characteristics Descriptions 4 Using Multimedia The website should provide information in multiple forms (text, video, audio, animation).
 Interactive learning media is software that combines multiple multimedia components such as text, graphics, animations, videos, and audio and presents them interactively for educational purposes.
-In general, the benefits of using multimedia include that learning activities may be more entertaining and engaging, learning time is used more efficiently, student learning quality improves, and the teaching and learning process can run anywhere and at any 5 Providing Critical Thinking time (Feriandi, 2019).
-The website should provide critical thinking skill (Analysis & evaluation).
+In general, the benefits of using multimedia include that learning activities may be more entertaining and engaging, learning time is used more efficiently, student learning quality improves, and the teaching and learning process can run anywhere and at any time (Halim, 2024).
+5 Providing Critical Thinking The website should provide critical thinking skill (analysis & evaluation).
 Analyzing facts to comprehend a problem or topic as a whole is known as critical thinking.
-Gathering data, asking fundamental questions, and analyzing potential solutions are typical steps in the critical thinking process (Hobbs, 2017).
+Gathering data, asking fundamental questions, and analyzing potential solutions are typical steps in the critical thinking process (Suryana et al., 2021).
 6 Using Attractive Design The website should have an attractive visual design (Color, text, space).
 A good visual design always uses colors that are consistent and comfortable to look at, a consistent graphic layout will make it easier for visitors to read and understand the text/information in the design.
 Web design combinations of colors, lines, navigation and fonts must be adjusted, such as not using more than two different color combinations, and using computer standard fonts such as San Serif and Arial Black.
-All websites adhere to good visual standards, such as using no more than two basic colors and fonts that adhere to computer standards (Jiang et al. 2016).
+All websites adhere to good visual standards, such as using no more than two basic colors and fonts that adhere to computer standards (Jongmans et al. 2022).
 7 Providing Hyperlinks The website should contain hyperlinks.
 Because hyperlinks are important and cannot be separated in a computer program Hyperlinks are collections of documents connected by links.
-Hyperlinks are a valuable resource for retrieving web information (Henni, 2013).
+Hyperlinks are a valuable resource for retrieving web information (Haddaway et al., 2022).
 8 Accessible The website must be accessible anytime, anywhere using any device (Soussi, 2020).
 Such as when you want to discuss with other visitors, all websites provide a way of logging in using Google or social media such as Facebook to make it easier for visitors.

-Asesmen Kompetensi Minimum (AKM)
+Minimum Competency Assessment (MCA)